cedar-policy/cedar-docs/docs/validation.md

 # Cedar policy validation against schema<a name="validation"></a>
 {: .no_toc }

 As with all code, it is possible to make mistakes that result in the code not behaving as expected.
 For example, the following is a well-formed Cedar policy according to syntax rules, but with a number of typos and type errors.
+This policy assumes that there is a namespace `ExampleCo` in the schema that defines the valid principals, actions, and resources.

 ```
 permit (
-    principal == Uzer::"12345",   // should be "User", not "Uzer"
+    principal == ExampleCo::Uzer::"12345",   // should be "User", not "Uzer"
-    action == Action::"ReadFile", // should be "readFile", not "ReadFile"
+    action == ExampleCo::Action::"ReadFile", // should be "readFile", not "ReadFile"
-    resource == User::"67890"     // "readFile" isn't a valid operation on a User
+    resource == ExampleCo::User::"67890"     // "readFile" isn't a valid operation on a User
 )
 when {
     principal.isAcctive           // should be "isActive", not "isAcctive"